Last updated 11/08/2020

 A current version of this document is available to all members of staff on the corporate intranet.
 It does not contain confidential information and can be released to relevant external parties.

-This Information Security Policy is issued on a version controlled basis under the signature of the Managing Director (MD).
+This Information Security Policy is issued on a version controlled basis under the signature of the Chief Executive Officer (CEO).